4UD3D3/osd_sankey_vis/README.md

-# Kibana Sankey Diagram Plugin
+# OpenSearch Dashboards Sankey Diagram Plugin

-This is a sankey diagram visType plugin for Kibana 7.x.
+This is a sankey diagram visType plugin for Opensearch Dashboards 1.1.0+, based on [uniberg/kbn_sankey_vis](https://github.com/uniberg/kbn_sankey_vis).

-This plugin was developped from <https://github.com/elastic/kibana/pull/4832>.

 Here is an example: